The Great Deceiver (album)

 The Great Deceiver is a 4-CD box set by the band King Crimson, consisting of live recordings from 1973 and 1974, released on Virgin Records in 1992.
 In 2007, it was reissued on Fripp's Discipline Global Mobile label as two separate 2-CD sets, each featuring new artwork.
+The box set is titled after a song from the group's 1974 album Starless and Bible Black.

 The box set features portions of concert recordings of the band from 1973 to 1974.
 All tracks are performed by the lineup of guitarist/keyboardist Robert Fripp, bassist/vocalist John Wetton, violinist/keyboardist David Cross and drummer Bill Bruford.
 Percussionist Jamie Muir left the band in early 1973, and hence is not featured on the set.
 The band's 30 June 1974 concert from Providence, Rhode Island is presented in its entirety on CDs 1 and 2; this was the second-to-last live concert ever performed by this incarnation of King Crimson.

+Background

-King Crimson's "Walk On" music in 1973-74 was an excerpt of "The Heavenly Music Corporation," from the album (No Pussyfooting) by Robert Fripp and Brian Eno.
+King Crimson's "Walk On" music in 1973-74 found on disc one was an excerpt of "The Heavenly Music Corporation", from the album (No Pussyfooting) by Robert Fripp and Brian Eno.
 These "walk-ons" are reproduced here, and indexed as separate tracks.

+Many of the recordings on this album are band improvisations.
+One such piece is "The Law of Maximum Distress", which was played In November 1973 at a performance in Zurich.
+The two discovered a break in the tape where the performance cut off after six and a half minutes and attributed this to the tape running out in the middle of the performance.
+This supposed incident gave the piece its title, a reference to Sod's law ("Whatever can go wrong will go wrong, at the worst possible moment").

+As Robert Fripp noted in the CD jacket, "Most live recording follows the policy of two machines in use simultaneously to meet an eventuality such as this.
+We learn."

+During the compiling of the 2009 Live in Zurich Collectors' Club release, Singleton discovered that King Crimson had severed the middle portion of "The Law of Maximum Distress" from the tapes and dubbed over it for "The Mincer", which was included on Starless and Bible Black.
+The complete track was later digitally reassembled and released in 2014, as part of the Starless box set.